Wellington Road (Perry Barr): History

 Wellington Road was opened in 1876 when Aston Villa moved to the ground.
-There were initially no spectator facilities, players changed in a nearby blacksmith's shed, and a hayrick was kept on the pitch, which had to be removed prior to matches.
-However, the ground was gradually improved, with a grandstand built on the eastern touchline and two pavilions built on the western touchline and behind the southern goal line.
+On 30 September the first team faced Wednesbury Town while the Seconds played at the Wednesbury ground.
+There were initially no spectator facilities; players changed in a nearby blacksmith's shed, and a hayrick was kept on the pitch, which had to be removed prior to matches.
+The pitch also had a slope away from one goal.
+There were no groundsmen and the pitch was grazed prior to a game.

+Play was hampered by a hedge and three trees along the touchline.
+There was no money available so, instead of Saturday training, the players themselves felled the trees.
+They sold the wood to finance fencing and a gate which they erected themselves, enabling them to charge twopence admission.
+The first gate amounted to 6s 7½d.
+Charlie Johnstone recalled that the team retired to the Crown & Cushion pub with the first takings.
+The pub would serve as changing rooms and club house.

+The club hosted sports athletic events at the ground from 1878 onwards.
+Here, in particular, Johnstone, Tommy Pank and Howard Vaughton excelled.

+Increasing gate money allowed the ground to be gradually improved, with a grandstand built on the eastern touchline and two pavilions built on the western touchline and behind the southern goal line.
 The ground's record attendance of 26,849 was set for an FA Cup fifth round match against Preston North End on 7 January 1888.
 Preston won 3–1, and the match was marred by a huge pitch invasion, the first serious incidence of crowd trouble in English football.
 Later in 1888 Villa were founder members of the Football League, and the first League match was played at Wellington Road on 15 September 1888, with Villa beating Stoke 5–1 in front of 2,000 spectators.